 Public boat from San Carlos to San Juan de Nicaragua

-From San Juan de Nicaragua we took a river boat down Rio San Juan to the charming little town of El Castillo.
+From San Juan de Nicaragua / San Juan Del Norte we took a river boat down Rio San Juan to the charming little town of El Castillo.
 The next day we sailed to San Carlos and took a ferry to the island of Ometepe.
 Check out our 4-week itinerary into the heart of Nicaragua!

-Would you dare to take this kind of jungle adventure to Indio Maíz and the pyramids of Canta Gallo?
+Would you dare to take this kind of jungle trip to Indio Maíz and the pyramids of Canta Gallo?

 Pin this story!